valhalla/valhalla-docs/add-routing-to-a-map.md

 2. Inside the `<script>` tag, but after the closing `});` you added in the previous section, initialize routing with the following code.
 You can substitute your own coordinates for the start and end locations of the routing.
 These coordinates take you from Chicago, Illinois, to the entrance gates of the theme park in Anaheim, California.

     ```js
-    L.Routing.control({
+    var routingControl = L.Mapzen.routing.control({
       waypoints: [
         L.latLng(41.8758,-87.6189),
         L.latLng(33.8128,-117.9259)
       ],
-      router: L.Routing.mapzen("your-mapzen-api-key", {costing:"your-routing-mode"}),
+      router: L.Mapzen.routing.router({costing:"your-routing-mode"}),
-      formatter: new L.Routing.mapzenFormatter(),
       summaryTemplate:'<div class="start">{name}</div><div class="info {costing}">{distance}, {time}</div>',
       routeWhileDragging: false
     }).addTo(map);
     ```

-    You are using Mapzen Turn-by-Turn as the routing engine by setting the `router:` to Mapzen and initializing a `formatter:` with functions for units and other conversions.
     By including a `summaryTemplate`, the directions can include totals of the length and expected time en route.
-Note that the `router:` has two items with placeholders; you will update these in the next steps.
+Note that the `router:` has a placeholder for `"your-routing-mode"` that you will update these in the next steps.

-3. Change the options for `"your-mapzen-api-key"` to your actual API key, and update the transportation mode `{costing:"your-routing-mode"}` to `{costing:"auto"}` to perform routing by automobile, again maintaining the quotation marks.
+3. Update the transportation mode `{costing:"your-routing-mode"}` to `{costing:"auto"}` to perform routing by automobile, again maintaining the quotation marks.

     ```js
-    router: L.Routing.mapzen("your-mapzen-api-key", {costing:"auto"}),
+    router: L.Mapzen.routing.router({costing:"auto"}),
     ```

 5. Save your edits and refresh the browser.
 You should see a map, the route line, and icons and summary text in the narration box.